Graduate students may be eligible for assistantships through Manhattan College.

 Hired Graduate Assistants

-The Graduate Assistantship Formmust be completed by the Graduate Assistant and supervisor each semester prior to the payment due date for each term.
+The Graduate Assistantship Form must be completed by the Graduate Assistant and supervisor each semester prior to the payment due date for each term.
+The Special Programs Form for the School of Engineering Lab Assistants must be completed by the Lab Assistant and supervisor each semester prior to the payment due date for each term.
 In addition to the respective form, all hired graduate and lab assistants must have a valid I-9 and W-4 on file.
 These forms are available in the Office of Financial Aid Administration located in Thomas Hall 3.60.